menu

 Real Estate Prices & Overview

-Meadow Oaks / Hunters Ridge is a suburban neighborhood (based on population density) located in Prince Frederick, Maryland.
+Meadow Oaks / Hunters Ridge is a rural neighborhood (based on population density) located in Prince Frederick, Maryland.

 Meadow Oaks / Hunters Ridge real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Meadow Oaks / Hunters Ridge neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Meadow Oaks / Hunters Ridge neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics